 When you hover over a weapon turret or other type of module restricted by distance, a sphere or two will appear around your ship.

 If you see two spheres around your ship, this means that the turret that you are hovering the mouse cursor over has an optimal range and a falloff range.

 The inner sphere always shows your optimal range.
 Enemy ships on or near that sphere are in your optimal range, where your turrets have the best chance to hit them.
 It doesn't affect how much damage you deal; it just denotes how likely your weapons are to hit the enemies.

-Your turret tracking speed will also affect how likely you are to hit the enemies, to the point that even if a ship is in your optimal range, you could still miss if the ship is circling you faster than your turrets' tracking range.
-In other words, optimal range is by no means a guarantee of hitting the target.
+However, as mentioned above, your turret tracking speed will also affect how likely you are to hit the enemies, to the point that even if a ship is in your optimal range, you could still miss if the ship is circling you faster than your turrets' tracking range.
+In other words, optimal range is not a guarantee of hitting the target.

 The outer sphere represents your optimal range plus falloff range.
 If you try to hit an enemy that is outside of the outer sphere, you are unlikely to successfully hit the enemy.